Shanu Lahiri: Final years and legacy

 Lahiri was active in public art projects into her eighties.
-In 2010 she organised a project in Hyderabad, bringing together students from various schools, HIV-positive children, and differently abled children, to paint over the walls of the Lakshman Bagh temple as part of Rabindranath Tagore's 150th anniversary celebrations.
+In 2010 she organised a project in Hyderabad, bringing together students from various schools, HIV-positive children, and disabled children, to paint over the walls of the Lakshman Bagh temple as part of Rabindranath Tagore's 150th anniversary celebrations.
 By 2010, 25 years after she first painted them, some of her public art and mural was still visible, including a 220 ft length of wall on the Justice Chandra Madhav Road in Kolkata.

 Lahiri died in Kolkata on 1 February 2013.
 She donated her eyes, and was cremated at Keoratola crematorium.
 She was survived by her son, Arnab and her daughter, Damayanti.

-Alongside her continued penchant for large canvases-for the challenge of magnitude and scale-Shanu Lahiri did not betray any signs of halting or rounding up.
-The spirit and verve by which she has always been known remained unflagging.
-Where and how do we place Shanu Lahiri in the context of India's modern art history?
-In some ways, it is hard to narrate the history of those who cannot be positioned within the top league, who cannot even find a place within the national canon of 'women artists'.
-While her generation marked the first entry of women into the art schools all over the country in the 1940s, it also marked the first conscious attempts by women to break into a public sphere and carve out their own artistic careers.
-The reductionist view of having only a few artists of value is a grave misrepresentation of the sheer talent and creativity of hundreds of artists.
-This myopic view and understanding of India's artists raises only a few to the sky while others die without getting their due.
-With academic research on Indian art being minimal, institutions being underdeveloped and museums being under-resourced with very little archival material-it is no small irony that more national publicity and recognition should have come to Shanu Lahiri, who like many others of her generation never featured within the national mainstream circuit.
+Lahiri continued to work on large-scale canvases throughout her later career.
+While she was part of the first generation of women to enter Indian art schools in the 1940s—a period marked by women's increasing presence in the public artistic sphere—she has often been excluded from the established national canon of Indian modern art.

+Art historians have noted that the traditional narrative of Indian art history often focuses on a small group of "top-tier" artists, which may result in a lack of recognition for contemporaries like Lahiri.
+This disparity in visibility is often attributed to systemic issues within the Indian art ecosystem, including limited academic research, underdeveloped institutional support, and a lack of accessible archival material in museums.
+Consequently, despite her prolific output and role in the mid-century modern movement, Lahiri remained largely outside the primary national mainstream circuit.